 One of our favorite spots to pick up food at Blizzard Beach, Avalunch offers specialty hot dogs, BBQ and more (like the Bacon Macaroni & Cheese Hot Dog above, yum!)

 Take a pit stop here for a quick snack such as popcorn, hummus or pretzels with cheese.

 Frostbite Freddy's Frozen Freshments

 This makeshift snow lodge offers some Disney World classics, such as orange swirl ice cream, loaded nachos and turkey legs.

-Mini donuts are a staple of the Disney World waterparks.
+Mini doughnuts are a staple of the Disney World waterparks.
 Topped with regular or cinnamon sugar and combined with a variety of dipping sauces, these are the perfect poolside snack.

-Polar Pub is Leap and I's favorite "adult pit stop" with delish drinks such as the grapefruit margarita, as well as a decent wine and beer selection.
+Polar Pub is Leap's and my favorite "adult pit stop."
+We cool off with delish drinks such as the grapefruit margarita, as well as a decent wine and beer selection.

-Home of my favorite salad on Disney property, topped with grilled chicken, feta and watermelon, Warming Hut is a great place for a full lunch.
+Warming Hut is a great place for a full lunch.
+It's home to my favorite salad on Disney property, topped with grilled chicken, feta and watermelon.
 Wraps, sandwiches and pulled pork round out this loaded menu.

 Disney's Blizzard Beach Cabanas and Private Seating